 A good example of the use of concatenation is in expressing diagnosis.
 Diagnosis consist of many data elements.
 The method used is discussed in the article below:

 STRUCTURE OF THE MEDICAL RECORD

 The structure of the EMR is different from the CIS in certain parts but is similar in many parts.
 As a historical record, the whole EMR should be arranged in a strictly chronological order regardless of the data source (discussed further later).

-The content of the entire medical record is predictable and defined.
+The content of the entire medical record (be it paper-based or electronic) is predictable and defined.
 A major portion of EMR data is a record of events that are either planned or unplanned.
 Planned events are proactive clinical care processes or interventions.
-These include technical as well as cognitive processes.
+These include technical as well as cognitive (thinking) processes such as making decisions e.g. diagnosis, planning and interpretation of progress or outcome.
 Unplanned events can be incidents or developments that are part of the disease process or responses to interventions and actions taken.
 The event itself need to be described by accompanying facts such as:

 - what happened,

 Because of the need to be chronological, time elements (such as episode, visit, date, time by the clock) forms the basic framework of the EMR template.
 Encounter types, tasks performed and events that happen need to be named specifically and indicated as headings.
 Care providers involved and the person who documents need to be identified.
 The context within which the task is performed (e.g. indications) or events that happened (e.g. relationship to procedures or drugs) need to be clarified.
 As care processes follow an iterative (cyclical) pattern, headings in the EMR are also repeated until the care episode ends.